bdeck8317/compPsy.github.io/resources.md

 ## Python
 For Python programming there are a number of great resources.
-* Youtube, specifically [Corey Schafer's videos](https://www.youtube.com/c/Coreyms/featured) ---Mostare beyond the scope of this class.
-However, as you get more advanced and more interested in programming they will be helpful.
+* Youtube, specifically [Corey Schafer's videos](https://www.youtube.com/c/Coreyms/featured) ---Some are beyond the scope of this class.
+However, they will be helpful if you continue on your coding journey.

-* This one may seem obvious, but [python's documentation](https://docs.python.org/3/).
+* This one may seem obvious, but [python's documentation](https://docs.python.org/3/) is very well written.
 You can access this also by wrapping some of your commands in a help function e.g.

 ```